rpede/MobileProgramming24/_interactivity/quiz.md

 # When done

 Nothing really happens when user taps next at the last question.
-It would be nice if they could tell wether they got the answers correct.
+It would be nice if they could tell whether they got the answers correct.

 Change the `_buildActionButton()` to: